samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper/Tips_for_reading_the_Bitcoin_whitepaper.md

 Getting started learning about Bitcoin is no easy task, but if you're committed, it's doable.

-The three questions outlined in this article, the answers I found to them, and how I found those answers are not exclusive to the Bitcoin whitepaper.
+The three questions outlined in this article are not exclusive to the Bitcoin whitepaper.
+I have asked myself similar questions when first learning about many Crypto concepts over the course of the past two years, and every time I found answers by following the same three basic principles:

+1. Start by asking for help.

+2. Stick to the principle "don't trust, verify".
+If you trust someone else to explain a complex concept to you, you'll never truly understand it.

+3. Once you think you've learned something, try teaching it to someone else.
+You've never truly learned something until you can explain it clearly.

-If you have any feedback for me on this article, including questions you had before reading the whitepaper that you would like me to add, please reach out!
-My DMs are open on Twitter [@_samcasey](https://twitter.com/_samcasey)
+If you have any feedback on this article, or would like me to make any additions, please reach out!

+My DMs are open on Twitter [@_samcasey](https://twitter.com/_samcasey).

 For any fellow GitHub users, I've also created a [public GitHub repo] () with Issues enabled that I'll use for ongoing changes.